 A big proposed wind project in Idaho faces major local opposition

 The Biden administration has set a goal to permit 25 gigawatts of renewable energy production on federal land by 2025.
-But one proposal for a big wind project on federal land in Idaho is facing significant local opposition.
+How much is that?
+Well, the Energy Department says it takes 333 wind turbines to make one gigawatt.
+In Idaho, there's a proposal for a big wind project on federal land that's facing significant local opposition.
 Boise State Public Radio's Rachel Cohen reports.

 RACHEL COHEN, BYLINE: The site of the proposed wind farm outside of Twin Falls is high desert, lots of sagebrush and cheatgrass with outcroppings of lava rock from extinct volcanoes.
 But local rancher John Arkoosh says there's plenty of good grazing for cattle.

-ARKOOSH: There's seven different ranches that ran on this allotment alone.
-My own, there's four generations, four families who depend on this area for our livelihood.
+ARKOOSH: There's seven different ranches that run on this allotment alone.
+My own - there's four generations, four families that depend on this area for our livelihood.

 DEB HAALAND: Already, permitted renewable energy projects on BLM-managed lands include more than 130 wind, solar and geothermal projects.